Svanteberg/Virtual-EEG-electrodes/GN1/README.md

 </p>

 In the EEG examples, the recreated signals are in black with the corresponding original signals in blue, and the input signals are in red.

+The results are saved in a similar manner in a folder named: date_time-gn1_gui.

 ## Generating data